minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-jw-hol-ee-roller.md

 ### Wired hand towels

 I rolled two small hand towels into long tubes and I put some kibbles inside them.
-Then I wired both towels throught the holes in the ball.
+Then I wired both towels throught the holes of the ball.

 It took Miki under 10 minutes to get all the kibbles out.